 The controller allows the operator to set the bath temperature with high resolution, adjust the proportional band, monitor the heater output power, and program the controller configuration and calibration parameters.
 The controller may be operated in temperature units of degrees Celsius or Fahrenheit.
 The controller is operated and programmed from the front control panel using the four key switches and digital LED display.
 The controller is equipped with a serial RS-232 digital interface for remote operation.
-Operation of the controller using the front control panel is discussed in Section 9.
 Operation using the digital interfaces is discussed in Section 10.